EXPOSÉ

 SAM STARR

-Son of the feared Cherokee warrior Tom Starr, Sam inherited both his family’s feuds and their fierce reputation.
-At just twenty-five he wed Belle Starr, turning their Eufaula homestead into a sanctuary for fugitives and laying the foundation for Oklahoma’s outlaw dynasty.
+Tom Starr’s son, he begrudgingly entered the world of his father.
+Sam inherited his family’s feuds and their fierce reputation.
+At twenty-five he wed Belle Starr, turning their Eufaula home into a sanctuary for fugitives, honorbly conrributing to Oklahoma’s outlaw dynasty.

 HENRY STARR